kizito9898/IT-Documentation/Level-RMM/Level-RMM-Automation.md

 ---

 # Prompt User to Restart on Ubuntu Linux (Automation)
-Automation using the prompt user to restart on a linux ubuntu de
+Automation using the prompt user to restart on a linux ubuntu device
 - Trigger & tag is **Restart** → Condition set for platform equal to **Linux** → Saved.
 - Notification → User approval → Asking the user to restart.
 - Prompt: 180 mins, 3 attempts, and if failed → force the restart.
 - Down the pipeline → Restart endpoint → Linux (Ubuntu) → Remove tag once restart applied.
 - Ran the test → It worked → System rebooted (**Success**).
 ---
 # Windows Endpoint Intelligence Gathering

 - Reached out to Level library & imported behavior.
 - Installed updates on my **Server 2022** and checked logs.
+---
 # Automation on Windows Server 2022

 * **Running Windows patching on Server 2022**